skalia618/LevitatedFerromagnets/README.md

 # Levitated Ferromagnets

 This repository contains all the code used to generate the plots in arXiv:24XX.XXXXX.
-If you have any questions, please contact the author: Saarik Kalia (kalias@umn.edu)
+If you have any questions, please contact Saarik Kalia (kalias@umn.edu).

 The files in this repository generate the following figures.
 - axelectron_projection.py: Top left plot of Fig. 6